 Calculating how much thermal energy is needed to cool a building is critical to minimising energy assistance costs.
 Consult your doctor to see whether being outside in the cold is safe for you.
-No matter how chilly outside or how much you want to curl up in bed, keep going.
+Keep going, no matter how chilly outside or how much you want to curl up in bed.

 Take Care While You’re Out And About.

 Tips for the elderly this winter – To ensure your safety in the snow, ask family members, neighbours, or friends to watch you more often.
 It would help if you always had a supply of over-the-counter cold and flu medications on hand.
 Maintain the car over the winter to be ready to go when the weather becomes cooler.
 Buying medicines daily is the best way to save yourself from becoming hurt.

 Preparing For The Bitter Cold Winter In The UK.